For 25 or more participants from the same district,

 to reach out directly to school districts that may be interested in the program.”

-In addition, the Teacher Principal Evaluation Program (TPEP) requires that all teachers and principals seeking renewal of their certificates must include topics related to TPEP in their clock hours and/or professional growth plans, starting in Sept.
-2019.
+In addition, the Teacher Principal Evaluation Program (TPEP) recommends that all teachers and principals include topics related to TPEP in their clock hours and/or professional growth plans.
 (See Principal Criteria # 1, 2, 3, 8, and Teacher Criteria # 1, 2, 3, 5, 7, and how our Training Institute aligns with those criteria.)